jontiben/eu4-war-explorer/README.md

 This project was written entirely in Python using Pygame and tkinter for the UI and PIL for modded map processing.

-To contact me, please send me a friend request on discord where I am jontiben#7855.
+To contact me, please send me a friend request on discord where I am @jontiben.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/25780026/215621041-c2097bb4-0bdf-4eb7-ac81-f70aa1284135.png)<b>War list sorted by casualties</b>